opctl/opctl/website/docs/opspec/reference/types/dir.md

 Dir typed values are a filesystem directory entry.

 Dirs...
-- are mutable, i.e. making changes to a directory results in the directory being changed everywhere it's referenced
+- are mutable, i.e. making changes to a directory results in the directory being changed everywhere it's referenced.
-- can be passed in/out of ops via [dir parameters](../structure/op-directory/op/parameter/dir.md)
+- can be passed in/out of ops via [dir parameters](../structure/op-directory/op/parameter/dir.md).
-- are coerced according to [coercion](#coercion)
+- are not coercible to any other type.

 ### Entry Referencing
 Dir entries (child files/directories) can be referenced via `$(ROOT/ENTRY)` syntax.